crate/cratedb-guide/docs/integrate/mlflow/index.md

 :::{rubric} About
 :::

-[MLflow] is an open source platform to manage the whole ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
+[MLflow] is an open-source platform to manage the whole ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.

 The [MLflow adapter for CrateDB], available through the [mlflow-cratedb] package